flowground/amazonaws-com-mediastore-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### DeleteLifecyclePolicy
-### Removes an object lifecycle policy from a container.
-It takes up to 20 minutes for the change to take effect.
+> Removes an object lifecycle policy from a container.
+It takes up to 20 minutes for the change to take effect.<br/>

 #### Input Parameters
 * `Action` - _required_